Skip to content

 Common Questions: Online Master's Degree in Special Education

-The U.S. Department of Education estimates that 6.9 million children and youth currently qualify for special education services.
-USDE also notes that 62% are being educated in a general education classroom during the majority of the school day.
+The U.S. Department of Education estimates that more than 7.5 million children and youth currently qualify for special education services.
 While federal law and state standards govern the way special education services are provided, education professionals working with these students must also have the right knowledge for their role.

 Each student who receives special education services at school should have the support of a team.
 Teachers, administrators, and other personnel must collaborate to ensure that exceptional learners have the right instruction and environment to succeed, and that they receive the same quality of education as their peers without disabilities.
 Advocacy and education planning are also essential skills for these professionals.